johnlawrenceaspden/simple-plotter/README.md

 ```
-Alternatively, get the plotter to do all the scaling for you
+Alternatively, get the plotter to do all the scaling for you:

 ```

-;; Now in more normal coordinates
+(use 'simple-plotter.core)

 (create-window "sine in sane coords" 200 100 black white -7.0 7.0 -1.0 1.0)
 (doseq [x (range -7 7 0.01)]
   (draw-to x (Math/sin (* Math/PI x))))

 ;; axes
 (ink lightgray)
 (axes)